orangain/pretty-json-log-plugin/README.md

   manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

+After installation, newly written JSON lines logs in the console will be automatically formatted by the plugin.

 ---
 This plugin is inspired by the [pino-pretty](https://github.com/pinojs/pino-pretty) and [bunyan CLI](https://github.com/trentm/node-bunyan).
 It is based on